Ruona125/muzz_explore/README.md

 * Want to run in a container only?
 Stick to compose.
 * Want to plug in a different Postgres?
 Point `DATABASE_URL` (or the discrete vars) at it.

-## Contributing

-* Fork, branch, commit with clear messages, open a PR.
-* Keep changes small and tested (`go test -run TestExplorerServer -v ./test`).

-If you want, I can tailor this to your exact `.proto` package/method names and the actual env var keys you’re using—just paste those in and I’ll wire them into the README.